Ultimate magazine theme for WordPress.

 Shark Tank investor and Dallas Mavericks owner Mark Cuban agreed with Orman, saying CNBC that the first step is to take care of basic things like food.

 If there is money left, it should go to pay the debt, according to Kuban.
-Read also : How Auto-IRAs Help Retirees Delay Claiming Social Security.
+On the same subject : How Auto-IRAs Help Retirees Delay Claiming Social Security.

 “Pay off credit cards,” he said, adding that the remaining funds should go to the bank.